TRAFFIC in Viet Nam

 With an economy growing at a rate faster than those of G7 nations, Viet Nam is generating unprecedented individual wealth and an ability to purchase status-conferring luxury products including rhino horn.
 It is imperative to change behaviour by addressing emotional and functional drivers for consumption within these groups through the application of robust demand-reduction approaches.

 This project works with key influential groups in Viet Nam to run a major campaign aimed at reducing the demand from consumers for rhino horn.
 The project involves a partnership between Save the Rhino International (SRI); and TRAFFIC.

 Staff: Madelon Willemsen, Head of TRAFFIC’s Viet Nam team); Trinh Nguyen (Head of TRAFFIC's demand reduction projects in Viet Nam) Gayle Burgess; (TRAFFIC’s evaluation officer) and Tom Miliken (TRAFFIC Global Rhino and Elephant Programme Lead)

 Location: Viet Nam

-Funding: The UK government is a major funder of this project and has pledged £289,075
+Funding: The UK government is a major funder of this project and has donated £289,075

 Why we support this project

-The demand for rhino horn is the biggest threat to the survival of all rhino species.
-Save the Rhino International recognises that in order to secure a future for all rhinos we need to win the hearts and minds of the people who are currently buying rhino horn; who are consequently driving the illegal wildlife trade in rhino horn in order to persuade them not to buy rhino horn.
-This project is the only demand reduction campaign that is being driven by an evidence-based social-science approach targeted at the key consumers of rhino horn.
-The campaign also uses positive Vietnamese cultural references.
+The demand for illegal rhino horn is the biggest threat to the survival of all rhino species.
+Save the Rhino International recognises that in order to secure a future for all rhinos, we need to win the hearts and minds of the people who are currently buying rhino horn - who are consequently driving the illegal wildlife trade in rhino horn - in order to persuade them not to buy rhino horn.
+This project is based on an evidence-based social-science approach targeted at the key consumers of rhino horn and uses positive Vietnamese cultural references.
 Read more about the "Chi campaign".